redstreet/fava_investor/README.md

 ```
 See [#55](https://github.com/redstreet/fava_investor/issues/55) for MacOS installation.

+Note the latest version of Fava Investor is compatible with both Beancount v2 and v3.

 ## Running Fava Investor
 ### Running in Fava:
 Add this to your beancount source, and start up fava as usual: